 8. Clifford Chance

-The Hong Kong branch was open in 1980 and it was Clifford Chance first branch in Asia Pacific region.
+The Hong Kong branch was open in 1980 and it was Clifford Chance’s first branch in the Asia Pacific region.
 They have more than 150 lawyers in their Hong Kong office.
 The current regional managing partner, Geraint Hughs, has spent 18 years in Asia Pacific.
-He was featured in top 50 lawyers in Asia by ALB.
+He was featured in the top 50 lawyers in Asia by ALB.

 Clifford Chance offers services in real estate investment, financing, property development, real estate tax, and more